The shift: from “Botox near me” to “ask the AI”

 The industry’s growth is driven by demographic tailwinds: millennials and Gen Z are entering the aesthetic treatment market earlier and in greater numbers than any previous generation.
 ASAPS reports that patients aged 19–34 now account for 24% of all minimally invasive aesthetic procedures, up from 18% in 2019.
 These younger patients are also the most likely to use AI chatbots for research.

 Yet despite its size and growth, the medspa industry has a structural digital marketing gap.
-A 2024 Deloitte analysis of the aesthetic medicine sector found that independent medspas spend an average of 5–8% of revenue on marketing, compared to 12–15% for national chains with dedicated digital marketing teams.
-Most single-location medspas rely on a combination of Google Ads, Instagram, word of mouth, and Google Business Profile for patient acquisition — with little to no content strategy that would build AI visibility.
+Independent medspas spend an average of 5–8% of revenue on marketing, compared to 12–15% for national chains with dedicated digital marketing teams.
+Most single-location medspas rely on a combination of paid ads, social media, word of mouth, and directory listings for patient acquisition — with little to no content strategy that would build AI visibility.

-This creates the same dynamic we see across local service industries: a massive market with fragmented, small operators and a handful of well-funded national brands and product manufacturers with outsized web presence.
-For more context on why these dynamics play out the same way in other sectors, see why B2B SaaS brands are invisible in ChatGPT.
+This creates the same dynamic across local service industries: a massive market with fragmented, small operators and a handful of well-funded national brands and product manufacturers with outsized web presence.

 The local medspa vs. national chain problem